CarliJoy/intersection_examples/docs/specification.rst

 consistent with one of the types of the Union.

-When teaching and documenting the edge cases that involve what happens when using a value that involves diamond patterns, we reccoemend drawing a parallel to MRO, as well as reccomending that library authors avoid creating an expectation that users be the one to solve a diamond pattern created by a library when possible.
-There may always be advanced use-cases where doing so is not possible; However, users finding themselves in this situation will need to understand MRO to resolve them, and the ordering in use here matches that.
+When teaching and documenting the edge cases that involve what happens when using a value that involves diamond patterns, we recommend drawing a parallel to MRO, as well as recommending that library authors avoid creating the expectation that users be the ones to solve a diamond pattern created by a library when possible.
+There may always be advanced use cases where doing so is not possible; However, users finding themselves in this situation will need to understand MRO to resolve them, and the ordering in use here matches that.